ebeshero/scienceFiction/docs/gamePlayExercise.md

 * Where (if ever) do you see the game comment on itself in a "meta" way *as* a fictional, constructed system (as a game)?
 * How might the game be commenting on our world, or our reality?

+You may handwrite your notes on paper as you're playing, or type them up.
+The goal is to bring these to class with you in our last week together, as these notes document your doing the reading for our last week.
+Your notes count toward your total class exercise points for the semester.